Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 • Relieving pressure on the current NHS workforce

-It was agreed that, despite the success to date, more can be done to fully realise the potential of apps.
+It was agreed that, despite the success to date, more can be done to fully realize the potential of apps.

 Key themes from the discussion